wowsiddanth/tp/docs/UserGuide.md

 * `enroll id/e0544111 ev/CS1101S Mock PE` enrolls the specified student with NUS NetId e0544111 into the event "CS1101S Mock PE".
 * `enroll id/e0322322 ev/Orientation Camp` enrolls the specified student with NUS NetId e0322322 into the event "Orientation Camp".

+### Remove a student : `remove`

+Removes the specified student from the specified event.

+Command: `remove id/STUDENT_ID ev/EVENT`

+* Removes the student specified by NUS NetID from the event specified by its event name.

+Examples:
+* `remove id/e0986472 ev/Tea Making Workshop` removes the specified student with NUS NetId e0986472 from the event "Tea Making Workshop".
+* `remove id/e0264853 ev/Fun Run` removes the specified student with NUS NetId e0264853 into the event "Fun Run".

 ### Exiting the program : `exit`

 Exits the program.